zhangzhang2024/zhangzhang2024/README.md

 My previous research focused on Roadside / Vehicle-side / Collaborative / Embodied 3D Perception, aiming to enhance the cross-domain spatial understanding of heterogeneous agents.

-My current research interests are in the **End-to-End Autonomous Driving**.
+My current research interests are in the **Spatial Intelligence** and **VLA/World Models**.

 More specifically:

+- Embodied Panoramic Visual Question Answering

 - Bridging Perception to Action Space in Supervised Fine-Tuning